mdsgoens/consensus-vote/docs/index.md

 It's *also* terrible for the major parties.

-Primaries result in candidate who has high intra-party appeal, not necessarily broad appeal; they can choose candidates who will lose in the general election.
+[Partisan Primaries](~/partisan-primaries) result in candidate who has high intra-party appeal, not necessarily broad appeal; they can choose candidates who will lose in the general election.
 Primaries are also expensive - they *double* the expense of running an election, the time spent campaigning, and the times the electorate has to vote, just for the purpose of reducing the amout of choice you have in the general election.

 Plurality makes voting a zero-sum game -- a vote not made for one candidate is just as good as a vote for another.
 This encourages negative campaigning, discourages multiple candidates from within a party contributing their ideas, and forces parties to enact controls preventing multiple of their candidates from competing with one another.